digital-asset/daml/docs/source/daml-finance/glossary.rst

 An Instrument describes the economic terms (rights and obligations) of one unit of a financial contract.

 An Instrument is referenced by `holdings <#holding>`__.
-It can be as simple as an ISIN code referencing some real-world security, or it could encode specific on-ledger lifecycling logic.
+It can be as simple as an ISIN code referencing some real-world (off-ledger) security, or it could encode specific on-ledger lifecycling logic.

 .. _holding: